Susan Eachus — Assembly Treasurer

 PFS is the third democratic school at which “Reb” (Robert Loucas) has worked as a staff member.
 He worked with the Fairhaven School founders and staffed during their first two years of operation.
 He has also taught in high schools in struggling parts of Baltimore, MD and Camden, NJ, as well as at Penn Charter, here in Philadelphia.
 The struggle to reconcile the best school experiences with some of the worst propelled him to law school, where he concentrated on education law and student rights.
 He then worked as a Child Advocate for the Defender Association of Philadelphia.
 He is excited about bringing together the powerful learning opportunities of democratic schools with the talents of urban youth.

 Upon discovering the Philly Free School Joel realized the wool had been pulled over his eyes in his youth.
 Through further reflection it has become apparent to him that he learned much more in his 20′s via interest-based and need-based learning.
 He looks forward to years of advocacy for the success of the Philly Free School and others like it, and firmly believes that the democratic process should be something that children actually live, instead of learning about it theoretically through “acceptable” books.
 In addition to staffing at PFS, Joel works part-time at Jack’s Firehouse where he’s spent most of his time managing the front and back of house for the past 7 years.
-Joel’s son, Solomon, already spends a fair amount of time at the school and will be officially enrolled by age 5.

 Marie Winters– Assembly President